input-output-hk/atala-prism/prism-backend/docs/connector/tickets.md

    Description:

-   This should be done the same way it is done on mobile wallet side, the counter will be used to generate a key derivation path for key agreement key
+   This should be done the same way it is done on mobile wallet side, the counter will be used to generate a key derivation path for key agreement key.
+   Wallet will also have an api to get the next available key derivation path, to increment a key derivation path and to get a public key by the key derivation path

    Codebase - Web wallet